ftyers/global-classroom/kʼicheʼ/README.md

 ## Data

 In the `data/` subdirectory you will find a training set.
-There is no development set, so you should use cross-validation to set the hyperparameters of your model.
+The development set is very small, so for setting hyperparameters of your model you should probably use cross-validation.

 ### Sample